Many-Side-5382/reddit-resource-aggregator/README.md

 - Credentials are supplied via environment variables (never committed)
 - Output/data files are intentionally excluded via .gitignore

+## Scope changes & retention
+- This tool is intended for read-only, non-commercial analysis.
+If scope expands materially (e.g., many additional subreddits), it will be updated through the approval process before expansion.
+- Stored data is kept only as long as needed for analysis; output datasets are not published.

 ## Notes
 This repository is intentionally minimal for review/approval.
 It does not contain collected datasets or credentials.